ndom91/next-auth-example-sign-in-page/README.md

 # 🔐 Example Sign-in Page

-This is a custom [Auth.js v5](https://authjs.dev) sign-in page I'd once used in an internal application.
-I decided to open-source it in this template repository so feel free to use as you see fit!
-This app was created with `create-next-app` and uses `next@14.3.0-canary.21` and uses `next-auth@5.0.0-beta.16`.
+This is a custom [Auth.js v5](https://authjs.dev) sign-in page I'd once used in a side project.
+I decided to clean it up and open-source it in this template repository as others might find it a useful starting point!
+This example was created with `create-next-app` and uses `next@14.3.0-canary.21` and uses `next-auth@5.0.0-beta.16`.

 > [!NOTE]
 > The default password for this demo page is `password`